 "There's no way!
 My Fairy Law spell was perfect!"
 Laxus yelled.
 He'd gotten over his shock enough to be angry.
 Why was everything against him?
 He was so strong yet he still could not win.

-"Not the spell, your 'heart'…Laxus."
-Freed replied collapsing against the same spot in the doorway where Lucy had been until she'd fallen over.
+"Not the spell, your 'heart'…Laxus," Freed replied collapsing against the same spot in the doorway where Lucy had been until she'd fallen over.
 His expression softened slightly.
 "What you inherited from the Master wasn't limited to strength and magic power…but also a heart that holds his comrades dear."
 Lucy couldn't help by think that Laxus sure fooled everyone if it was true, but at the same time felt her (still aching) muscles relax.
 "Fairy Law only affects the people who the caster considers a true enemy."
-Freed continued.
-Levi picked up on what he was saying faster than the others.
+Levy picked up on what he was saying faster than the others.

 Freed smiled as he said, "Magic cannot lie, Laxus.
 It means that's your true self."

 In the next second, Lucy saw something in Laxus begin to shatter.
 She was once more struck with the notion that something he'd buried deep within himself was surfacing after years of being suppressed.
 She doubted the man's reaction was what Freed had been expecting.
 His fists tightened so blood dripped between his fingers and the crazed look in his eyes intensified, but it was as if he was grasping for something within himself to grab a hold of.
 He suddenly didn't look confident at all, but he quickly replaced it with a look of anger.

 "No!
 Anybody who stands in my way is my enemy!
 All of them!" the lightening mage snapped.
 Freed looked startled by Laxus, but somehow forced his voice to remain calm as he spoke.